Voice AIWhite-LabelAgencyPricing

 Stammer AI Alternative: Voice-First Platforms vs Chat-Plus-Voice Add-Ons

-Trillet offers agencies a voice-first platform at $0.09/minute with built-in HIPAA compliance, while Stammer AI charges $0.11-$0.17/minute for voice as a secondary feature on their chat-focused platform.
+Trillet offers agencies a native voice AI platform at $0.12/minute with built-in HIPAA compliance, while Stammer AI charges $0.11-$0.17/minute for voice as a secondary feature on their chat-focused platform.

 Why Are Agencies Looking for Stammer AI Alternatives?